 The website spirituology is a memorial on earth

 for the history of spiritual life in humanity

 and for God's holy ghost in eternal infinity,

-who for us all is the example of being human.
+and which for all of us is the example of being human.

 to contents of spirituology